deis/workflow/src/understanding-deis/concepts.md

 Workflow is designed around the concept of an [application][], or app.

-Applications can come in three forms.
-First, as collection of source files stored in a Git repository.
-Second, as a Dockerfile, which describes how to build your app.
-Third, a reference to an already built Docker Image, hosted on a remote repository.
+Applications can come in three forms:

+1. as collection of source files stored in a Git repository
+2. as a Dockerfile, which describes how to build your app
+3. a reference to an already built Docker Image, hosted on a remote Docker repository

 Applications are always given a unique name for easy reference.
 Workflow also tracks other related information for your application including any domain